What Is A Masonry Fence?

 Masonry fences are used for privacy, security, ornamentation, sound insulation, and protection from shade and wind.
 In addition, masonry fences provide superior durability and design flexibility.
 The wide range of masonry colors and textures can complement your home’s architecture or blend with the natural beauty of your landscape.

-Because fences are constantly exposed to the elements, selecting the proper materials, design, and quality is important to maximize their overall longevity.
+Because fences are constantly exposed to the elements, selecting the proper masonry materials, design, and quality is important to maximize how long your fence will last.

 Examples of Masonry Fences

-Though masonry fences come in a wide variety of styles, there are two main design types that you can sort these styles into: open and closed.
+Though masonry fences come in a wide variety of styles, there are two main design types or styles: open and closed.

-Closed masonry fences are privacy fences with no gaps or openings besides the gate.
-They are built very tall to block out sound and offer privacy and protection.
+Closed masonry fences are privacy fences with no gaps or openings other than the gate.
+Closed masonry fences are built very tall to block out sound and offer privacy and protection.

 Pros and Cons of Masonry Fences